Pike/archived-roadmap/projects/cross-channel-fx.md

 no longer used on central should be removed on central, and the removal would ride the trains.

+The file structure in this repository would also match that of the l10n repositories, i.e., we'd strip all the `locales/en-US/` directory parts.

 **Challenge**: Actually creating this repository isn't trivial.
 We'd need to deal with blame, changes in configuration files after the fact, and we'd want stable sorting of entities in case of back-outs.